ElektraInitiative/libelektra/doc/GOALS.md

 - frontend integrations
 - bindings

-Nearly every aspekt of Elektra must be extremely extensible.
+Nearly every aspect of Elektra must be extremely extensible.
-On the other side semantics must be very clear and well defined so that this extensible system works reproduceable and predictable.
+On the other side semantics must be very clear and well defined so that this extensible system works reproducible and predictable.

-The user should only pay for what is needed.
-Only key/value pairs are the common factor, everything else is extended.
+> Only key/value pairs are the common factor and a way to get and set
+> them, everything else is an extension.

 2.)
 Simplicity

 An overly complex system cannot be managed nor understood.
-On the other side extensibility brings some complex issues, which need to be solved - but in a way so that the user sees either nothing of it or only needs to understand very simple concepts in order that it works flawlessly.
+Extensibility brings some complex issues, which need to be solved - but in a way so that the user sees either nothing of it or only needs to understand very simple concepts so that it works flawlessly.
 Special care for simplicity is taken for the users:
-- Endusers when doing Elektra or Configuration upgrades (they should never take any notice of Elektra, except that it works better integrated and with less problems)
+- Endusers when reconfiguring or upgrading should never take any notice of Elektra, except that it works more robust, better integrated and with less problems.
-- Frontend Programmers to integrate Elektra
+- Programmers should have multiple ways to take advantage of Elektra so that it flawlessly integrate with their system.
-- Plugin Programmers to extend Elektra
+- Plugin Programmers: it should be simple to extend Elektra in any desired way.
-- Application's Maintainers to correctly setup+upgrade KDB
+- Application`s Maintainers to correctly setup+upgrade KDB
-- Administrators which want to change the maintainers setup according to their needs
+- Administrators that want to change the maintainers setup according to their needs